 Since 1932, the Washington Redskins have had a long and successful history in the NFL.
 During the Joe Gibbs era, the team won three Super Bowls!
-Today, Owner Daniel M. Snyder is committed to bringing another Vince Lombardi Trophy to the franchise with the help of General Manager Bruce Allen, Head Coach Mike Shanahan and the entire Redskins team.
+Today, Owner Dan Snyder is committed to bringing another Vince Lombardi Trophy to the franchise with the help of President Bruce Allen, General Manager Scot McCloughan, Head Coach Jay Gruden and the entire Redskins team.
 Will this be the year?
 You’ll have to wait and see.
-Go, Redskins!
+Go Redskins!

 Breaking it Down